Kpaiy/rumble-hud/README.md

   - Re-generate player portraits
   - Rearrange ordering of players on the HUD.
 - Consider support for NameBending
-  - I am not familiar with this mod whatsoever.
 - Score tracking
 - Make shift stone icons pulse/shimmer when triggered/active
 - Is it possible to use OSC or host a server?
 Something that could expose this information outside of RUMBLE, so someone familiar with OBS could make their own elements in OBS instead using this info?